StIvesTabletop/stivestabletop.github.io/_posts/2022-04-06-twentyseventh-session.md

 ![GreatZimbabwe](/images/posts/2022_04_06/GreatZimbabwe01.jpg "GreatZimbabwe"){:class="img_post"}

-The final 4 gamer table played [The Great Zimbabwe][TGZ] a logistics and economics game set in the Great Zimbabwe World Heritage site, the ultimate aim is to build monuments to your chosen god.
+A new milestone for the club, the first game by the niche (even within gaming) publisher Splotter.
+Four sat down to play [The Great Zimbabwe][TGZ] a logistics and economics game set in the Great Zimbabwe World Heritage site, the ultimate aim is to build monuments to your chosen god.
 There are a lot of options and factors to balance to decide the overall winner and cute gold and silver cow tokens as currency.
+There's a very interesting bid for turn order, where the bids are distributed among the players - so you can go first, but you give cows to your opponents.
+Although the most fascinating idea in TGZ is how you win, you need to reach a required number of victory points - but this can be different for each player; you gain benefits/advantages and these increase the total you need to reach.
+Its the cow game you need to play, except the other cow game you also must play that is entirely different ([6 Nimmit][SixNimmit]).

 ![GreatZimbabwe](/images/posts/2022_04_06/GreatZimbabwe02.jpg "GreatZimbabwe"){:class="img_post"}